dkratzert/FinalCif/docs/report.rst

 FinalCif uses the Jinja2 template language to exchange specific instructions in the templates with precalculated information and direct values from the CIF file.
 Be careful with the 'Track Changes' feature of MS Word.
 It tends to create incompatible template documents, but it can be fixed with the 'accept all changes' option in Word.
-It accepts all changes and the template document is 'normal' again.
+This accepts all changes and the template document is behaving 'normal' again.

 In the templates, you have two different types of information to add: